DevExpress-Examples/angular-dashboard-custom-panel/readme.md

 ## Server

-The [DevExtreme ASP.NET Data](https://github.com/DevExpress/DevExtreme.AspNet.Data) package APIs is used to prepare a list of dashboard names with their IDs.
+The [DevExtreme ASP.NET Data](https://github.com/DevExpress/DevExtreme.AspNet.Data) package's API is used to prepare a list of dashboard names with their IDs.
 Identifiers are based on the `Products` table from the `Northwind` database and accessed through the [Entity Framework Core](https://docs.microsoft.com/en-us/ef/core/).
 The `DashboardPanelController.Dashboards` action method call returns this list.

 You need to implement the custom [dashboard storage](https://docs.devexpress.com/Dashboard/DevExpress.DashboardWeb.IDashboardStorage) to store dashboards.
 Call the [IDashboardStorage.LoadDashboard](https://docs.devexpress.com/Dashboard/DevExpress.DashboardWeb.IDashboardStorage.LoadDashboard(System.String)) method to return the corresponding dashboard from this storage.
 This example uses a single dashboard XML template (the `DashboardTemplate.xml` file) and only modifies the dashboard's title to emulate different dashboards.
 In this particular usage scenario, you can store dashboard layouts in the database and load them from here (for example, see [Dashboard for ASP.NET Core - How to load and save dashboards from/to a database](https://github.com/DevExpress-Examples/asp-net-core-dashboard-save-dashboards-to-database)).